-Phone1 For your primary Internet phone line, the Phone1 port allows you to connect the Router to your telephone (or fax machine) using an RJ-11 telephone cable (not included).
+Phone1 For your primary Vonage line, the Phone1 port allows you to connect the Router to your telephone (or fax machine) using an RJ-11 telephone cable (not included).

-Phone2 If you have a second Internet phone line, the Phone2 port allows you to connect the Router to your second telephone (or fax machine) using an RJ-11 telephone cable (not included).
+Phone2 If you have a second Vonage line, the Phone2 port allows you to connect the Router to your second telephone (or fax machine) using an RJ-11 telephone cable (not included).

-Ethernet 1-4 These four Ethernet ports connect to network devices, such as PCs, print servers, or additional switches.
+Ethernet 1-3 These three Ethernet ports connect to network devices, such as PCs or more switches.

-Reset Button There are two ways to reset the Router to its factory default settings.
-Either press the Reset button for approximately five seconds, or restore the defaults from the Administration tab -

-Factory Defaults of the Router's Web-based Utility.
+Reset Button There are two ways to reset the Router's factory defaults.
+Either press the Reset Button, for five seconds, or restore the defaults from the Router's Web-based Utility.